qarmin/czkawka/krokiet/README.md

 Slint: Build config: debug; Backend: software
 ```

-## Dark/Different theme
+## Different theme

-App was created with white fluent theme by default, but is easily possible to use dark theme by setting `SLINT_STYLE`
+App was created with fluent theme in mind, but is possible to use dark theme by setting `SLINT_STYLE` environment
-environment variable to `fluent-dark` during compilation
+variable to `fluent-dark` during compilation e.g.
-e.g.

 ```
-SLINT_STYLE=fluent-dark cargo run -- --path .
+SLINT_STYLE=fluent-light cargo run -- --path .
 ```

 Slint supports also other themes, but they are not officially supported by this app and may be broken.